WalletConnect/walletconnect-docs/tech-spec.md

 The Relay Protocol MUST follow a publish-subscribe pattern and which MUST have a JSON-RPC API interface that includes the following methods and corresponding behaviors with the relay network infrastructure:

 - info — status and information about network
-- connect — start connection with network
+- connect — start pairing with network
-- disconnect — stop connection with network
+- disconnect — stop pairing with network
 - publish — broadcast message with a topic to the network
 - subscribe — subscribe to messages with matching topic on the network
 - unsubscribe — unsubscribe to messages with matching topic on the network